Addpixel/KirbyComments/README.md

        value="<?= $comments->sessionId() ?>">
 ```

 You have to include this hidden field in you form.
-For every page refresh (including form submission) a new id will be generated.
-This ensures that no duplicated comment is submitted to the page by refreshing the page after having submitted a comment.
+For every page refresh (including form submissions), a new session-id will be generated.
+This **ensures that no duplicated comment is submitted** to the page by refreshing the page after having submitted a comment and **prevents cross-site request forgery**.

 In order to submit comments which are processable by the plugin, please respect the following guidelines.